 How to smoke hash

-Smoking hash is entirely different to smoking marijuana.
+Smoking hash is entirely different to smoking weed.
 There is far less material to smoke when it comes to hashish, meaning some paraphernalia is required or alternatively, it needs to be mixed.

 Hashish can be smoked out of a one hitter or a small pipe quite easily without having to mix it with anything. in Morocco, smokers use a special pipe specifically for smoking hash.
 If you want to smoke hash in a joint, you’ll need to mixed hash with leaves, tobacco or a herbal smoking blend.